Que0Le/chupmu/non_standalone_extension/README.md

 # TODO:
-- [ ] Properly open and close the picker panel: panel, menu item, status variable
+- [x] Properly open and close the picker panel: panel, menu item, status variable
+- [ ] Close the sidebar of our ext, but not the panel of there is still sidebar of other ext (i.e, treetab)
 - [ ] Support "pick this element" screenshot using item in context menu.
 Page such as Twitter has onClicked events on almost every elements and therefore renders our picker useless.
 - [x] ~~Switch to IndexedDB for DB storing, and local storage for css and settings and stuffs~~
 - [ ] ~~Implement pick account and add to DB (similar to ublock's `element picker`) (WIP)~~